 Massachusetts saw one of its most intense Senate races in recent history, with incumbent Republican Scott Brown battling for reelection against progressive powerhouse Democrat Elizabeth Warren.
 Brown led in polls, and then Warren led in polls, and then Brown led, then Warren, and so on.

-In the end, it seemed to be about turnout.
-Warren won the election, becoming the first woman to win a Senate seat in Massachusetts history.
+In the end, it seemed to be about turnout. becoming the first woman to win a Senate seat in Massachusetts history.

 In the presidential race, President Barack Obama won reelection against challenger Republican Mitt Romney.

 And in case you haven't had enough politics, Massachusetts will likely have another high-profile Senate race soon.
 Candidates are already stepping up to run for Sen. John Kerry's seat since Kerry has been nominated by Obama to be the next secretary of state.